Eligibility for the ASL-English Interpreter Preparation Program (IPP), the IPP AA Degree, and IPP Certificate of Achievement

 - Complete 30 general education (GE) credits (1 year of college-level work) with a cumulative GPA of 2.7 or higher.)

-All applicants must submit an IPP application, found online, to the Deaf Studies Division which is open to accept applications for Fall 2013 from April 17 - May 1.
+All applicants must submit an IPP application, found online, to the Deaf Studies Division which is open to accept applications each year during the Spring semester for the next academic year.

-Please check eligibility requirements and include with your submission:
+Please check eligibility requirements and include with your application:

 - Letter of interest

-- Names of three (3) people we should expect references from (letters or forms) (references are sent directly to the program, not put in application packet)
+- Names of three (3) people we should expect references from (letters or forms) (references are sent directly to the program, completed by each referral online, not put in application packet)

-Students meeting the pre-requisites will be informed and will be sent the location and time of mandatory screening.
+Students meeting the pre-requisites will be informed and will be sent the location, date and time of the mandatory screening day.

 I. Academic Policy for the IPP

-Progression in the IPP requires taking courses in a specific sequence.
-Students must achieve a grade of “C” or better in each course to continue.
+Successful progression in the IPP requires taking courses in a specific, required sequence to satisfy prerequisites.
+Students must achieve a grade of “C” or better in each course to continue to the next semester.

-If a student does not pass a course, it may be repeated the following year, dependent upon faculty recommendation and space availability.
+If a student receives a grade lower than a "C", the course may be repeated the following year, dependent upon faculty recommendation and space availability in the program.

-If the same course is failed twice, the student will not be eligible to re-enter the IPP.
-Additionally, if a student does not pass two separate IPP courses anytime while in the program, he or she will not be eligible to re-enter the IPP.
+If the same course is failed twice, the student may not be eligible to re-enter the IPP without special permission.
+Additionally, if a student does not pass two separate IPP courses anytime while in the program, he or she will not be eligible to re-enter the IPP without special permission.

 II.
 Conditions for Progression in the Interpreter Preparation Program